 Managers, police officers, working in social services or on company boards or even playing them on TV or in film?
 Highly unlikely.
 Comments like “but you’re (supply ethnicity)” abound, which is the incredulous sometimes confused equivalent of “No”, when they don’t want to actually say “no” because of what that would strongly indicate about their self, their company or society.
 If you give any criticism they will blow a “How dare you?!” gasket.

-And their children learn objectification, stereotypes, and attitudes and behaviors that can lead to cultural appropriation and dehumanization, and which continue the cycle of imbalance of power and perception.
+So their children learn objectification, stereotypes, and attitudes and behaviors that can lead to cultural appropriation and dehumanization, and which continue the cycle of imbalance of racism, power and perception.
 It all starts in childhood.